santeri3700/csgosb/README.md

 Q: Am I allowed to modify and publish my version of this script?<br>
 A: Yes, but please tell me about it so I can fix my version of the script.

+This is not the finest code you have seen, but atleast it does it's job.
-If you find bugs or missing servers from this script, please report them to me.
+Give me suggestions and if you find bugs or missing servers from this script, please report them to me.

 -santeri3700 aka LuomuBanaani